Gitstar-OC/mindect/README.md

 - add all the exports in the lib file
 - add cn in the components that you have made so it will take the styling
-- contribute to navbar to make it visible via props -->
+- contribute to navbar to make it visible via props
+- show remaining topics when hovered
+- shorten the path of @/components/ui to @cui
+-->
 - Other notes about Deep learning, unsupervised learning and large language models is in progress and Mindect is continuosly under developemnt.